 Drone Laboratory (Shepherd Labs 164)

-- This two story laboratory and meeting space that includes netting and enough space to test flying drones.
-Our researchers are able to flight test their research year round in the Drone Lab.
+- This two-story laboratory and meeting space includes netting and enough space to test flying drones.
+Our researchers can flight test their research year-round in the Drone Lab.